Mailtrain-org/mailtrain/docs/README.md

 ## Cons

   * Beta-grade software.
-Might or might not work as expected.
+Several users reported success with lists of various sizes (from 100k to 1M) however there is no absolute guarantee it will always work as expected.
   * Almost no documentation (there are some guides in the [Wiki](https://github.com/Mailtrain-org/mailtrain/wiki))

 ## Requirements